 If you’re down for a minimalist trip, it turns out that plates are not a necessity: on a wild adventure with limited backpack packing space, eating directly in the pot in front of a gorgeous scenery has its charm.
 If you are more into glamping and have the space for it, bring it all – from a table to chairs to plates, you can have the dinner table you’ve always dreamed of out under the stars.
 Either way, cooking and eating outdoors will be fun and bring you out of the four-wall routine of your dining room.

-No matter what kind of camping trip you are planning, it will be heaps of fun!
+No matter what camping trip you plan, it will be heaps of fun!